Fur-requently Asked Questions

 - Guest pets who are defined as Dangerous Dogs by the relevant authorities and all claims arising from the care of such Dangerous Dogs.
 Breeds include Dogo Argention, Fila Brasileiro, Japanese Tosa, American Pit Bull Terrier and Perro de Presa Canario.
 This list extends to any cross breed of Dangerous Dogs by the relevant authorities.

-- The pet sitter’s own pet or visiting pets are not covered for any damage or injuries that may be sustained during a Pawshake booking
+- Visiting pets (ie, not the pet sitter's own pet) are not covered for any damage or injuries that may be sustained during a Pawshake booking

 - Commercially run Boarding Kennels